-It should be noted that schemes for both cloud optical properties (e.g., ice cloud model) in the RTM and coupling between atmospheric reanalysis and RTM (e.g., approximation of cloud effective radius) may influence simulated BTs/reflectances, although the influences are relatively minor compared to presences of clouds (cloud amount).
-The potential numerical uncertainties due to different schemes will be performed with more details in further studies.
+It should be noted that schemes for both cloud optical properties (e.g., cloud model) in the RTM and coupling between atmospheric reanalysis and RTM (e.g., approximation of cloud effective radius) may influence simulated BT/reflectance.
+However, the influences are relatively minor compared to the presences of clouds (cloud amount), so the potential numerical uncertainties due to different schemes will be performed with more details in the future studies.